-- The software has an interpreter, a compiler, and an assembler built in and all available at any time.
+- The software has an interpreter, a compiler, and an assembler built in, and all are available at any time.

 - Due to the nature of the language, all these features are accomplished in a very small application.

 Forth has very simple concepts.
 Like a human language, words are text groupings that represent an action taken by the computer and are separated from one another by white-space characters.
-Words can be user-defined and are no different that built-in words, generally the added words can be saved to become a part of the programming environment.
+Words can be user-defined and are no different than built-in words, generally, the added words can be saved to become a part of the programming environment.

 The philosophy of Forth is to keep things simple and that is one reason why the system uses Reverse Polish Notation or RPN for equations as that eliminates the need for parentheses and order of operator precedence.
 Words are encouraged to be small so they can easily be tested and added to the repertory of tested words.
 It is both an interpreter and a compiler at the same time, in embedded systems, it includes, editors, assemblers, and debuggers and it’s usually the OS for the system.

-You end up working with WORDS that have been tested and along with its interactive nature which helps speed up code development and testing.
+You end up working with WORDS that have been tested and along with their interactive nature which helps speed up code development and testing.